cogrammers/aws-workshop-node-app/README.md

 A simple Node app for cogrammers' AWS workshop.
-Will be used to demonstrate how to upload to S3.
+Will be used to demonstrate how to upload to EC2 instance on AWS.
 ## Installation
 Clone down to local machine:
 ```shell